 Do you travel for food and entertainment?
 If you answered yes, the Crescent Ballroom should definitely be on your list of fun things to do in Phoenix, Arizona.

-Before your trip, make sure to check out what’s on at the Crescent Ballroom.
+Before your trip, check out what’s on at the Crescent Ballroom.
 This 550-capacity music venue has live music every single day.

 As you sample the Cocina 10 and the lounge’s delectable eats, marvel at how they were able to transform the F.L.
 Hart Garage, which dates back to 1917, into a stylish place that attracts indie music artists and fans.

 Head over to the ballroom once you’ve had your fill.
-Take into consideration that most music events at the Crescent Ballroom are standing-room-only unless otherwise stated.
+Consider that most music events at the Crescent Ballroom are standing-room-only unless otherwise stated.

 Things to do near Phoenix Arizona